 Rather than being afraid of being too old to start martial arts classes, defeat your fear by taking a class.
 Martial arts dojos have courses for people of all ages and experience levels.
 With a little research, you can find the perfect martial arts program for your physical ability and goals.

-We recommend BJJ as one of the best martial arts for older adults.
+If you’re looking for something more intense, you might like BJJ.
 The “gentle art” teaches how to use technique over power to execute the techniques.
 It is a great exercise and it is common that the average practitioner starts later in life.